 Cost Structure | Higher cost per lead, lower volume | Lower cost per lead, higher volume |

-Start with your ideal customer profile.
-Who converts fastest?
+Start with three questions: Who converts fastest?
 Who stays longest?
 Who spends most?
-Define your ICP using firmographic and technographic criteria, then build a target account list that matches.
+Build your ICP using historical data from won deals, customer retention patterns, and revenue analysis.

 Firmographics: Industry, company size, revenue range, and growth trajectory